asxyzp/kyupid-locale-takehome/README.md

 # Kyupid analytics

 **Kyupid analytics** is an analytics app for understanding and making sense of the data from the Kyupid dating app.
-This project was built as a take home project for the frontend engineering position at locale.ai
+This app was built as a take home project for the frontend engineering position at locale.ai

 ## Available Scripts